karimz1/imgcompress/ReadMe.md

 # imgcompress — Fast, Private Image Compression & Conversion Tool in Docker

+Self-hosted TinyPNG alternative to compress, convert, and resize images.
+The ultimate image compression and convert tool on the web — but running 100% locally on your own server for maximum privacy.
+Over 69+ formats are supported including HEIC, HEIF, JPG, JPEG, PNG, PSD, TIFF, EPS, ICO, WebP, GIF, PDF & more.
+Runs entirely in Docker for easy deployment.

 Instantly **compress, convert, and resize images** — all **locally**, inside a lightweight Docker container.
 No installs.
 No uploads.
 No data ever leaves your machine.